 Market-demand prorationing and its potential impacts are complex issues.
 If you have questions, please contact John R. Hays, Jr., Amy Baird, and Richard A. Howell.

 See 16 Tex.
 Admin.
 Code § 3.32; Railroad Commission v.
 Flour Bluff Oil Corp., 219 S.W.2d 506 (Tex.
 Civ.
-App.—Austin 1949, writ refused) (affirming Railroad Commission order prohibiting flaring and holding and that a producer cannot justify flaring on economic grounds).
+App.—Austin 1949, writ refused) (affirming Railroad Commission order prohibiting flaring and holding and that a producer cannot left flaring on economic grounds).

 Tex.
 Nat.
 Res.
 Code § 85.046(a)(10).

 Market-demand proration is a tool to limit production of crude oil based on anticipated demand.
 It may be thought of as operating on top of the system of allowables, such as yardstick allowables, top allowables, discovery allowables, and exempt marginal wells that has long been in place.
 It cannot be imposed without a hearing under Section 85.049.